weddlelook/MyLoad-Real-Time-Visualization-of-Mental-Load-in-Hybrid-Workplaces/README.md

 ```

 This will start the application with synthetic data.
+You can adjust parameters in `app/util/constants.py`, e.g. the Logging-Level

 ### Running with EEG-Headphones
 To use the application with EEG-Headphones, start it with the following arguments: